Beck Bode LLC Lowers Position in Exxon Mobil Co. (NYSE:XOM)

-Beck Bode LLC lessened its stake in Exxon Mobil Co.
-(NYSE:XOM) by 89.4% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 12,819 shares of the oil and gas company’s stock after selling 108,077 shares during the period.
-Beck Bode LLC’s holdings in Exxon Mobil were worth $754,000 at the end of the most recent quarter.
+Beck Bode LLC cut its holdings in Exxon Mobil Co.
+(NYSE:XOM) by 89.4% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 12,819 shares of the oil and gas company’s stock after selling 108,077 shares during the quarter.
+Beck Bode LLC’s holdings in Exxon Mobil were worth $754,000 as of its most recent SEC filing.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Activest Wealth Management purchased a new stake in Exxon Mobil in the 2nd quarter worth approximately $42,000. tru Independence LLC purchased a new stake in Exxon Mobil in the 2nd quarter worth approximately $43,000.
-Lion Street Advisors LLC purchased a new stake in Exxon Mobil in the 2nd quarter worth approximately $44,000.
-Baldrige Asset Management LLC purchased a new stake in Exxon Mobil in the 2nd quarter worth approximately $50,000.
-Finally, USA Financial Portformulas Corp purchased a new position in shares of Exxon Mobil during the 2nd quarter valued at approximately $57,000.
-Institutional investors and hedge funds own 51.66% of the company’s stock.
+A number of other large investors have also added to or reduced their stakes in XOM.
+Activest Wealth Management purchased a new stake in Exxon Mobil in the second quarter worth about $42,000. tru Independence LLC purchased a new stake in Exxon Mobil in the second quarter worth about $43,000.
+Lion Street Advisors LLC bought a new position in Exxon Mobil in the second quarter worth about $44,000.
+Baldrige Asset Management LLC bought a new position in Exxon Mobil in the second quarter worth about $50,000.
+Finally, USA Financial Portformulas Corp bought a new position in Exxon Mobil in the second quarter worth about $57,000.
+51.66% of the stock is owned by institutional investors.

+In other Exxon Mobil news, Director Michael J. Angelakis bought 5,000 shares of the firm’s stock in a transaction dated Wednesday, November 3rd.
+The shares were purchased at an average price of $64.00 per share, for a total transaction of $320,000.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Insiders have bought a total of 5,544 shares of company stock worth $352,640 in the last quarter.
+Insiders own 0.05% of the company’s stock.

+Exxon Mobil (NYSE:XOM) last released its quarterly earnings data on Thursday, October 28th.
+The oil and gas company reported $1.58 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.56 by $0.02.
+Exxon Mobil had a positive return on equity of 8.66% and a negative net margin of 2.39%.
+The business had revenue of $73.79 billion for the quarter, compared to analyst estimates of $72.05 billion.
+During the same quarter in the prior year, the firm posted ($0.18) EPS.
+The business’s quarterly revenue was up 59.7% compared to the same quarter last year.
+On average, equities research analysts forecast that Exxon Mobil Co. will post 5.08 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
-Investors of record on Friday, November 12th will be issued a dividend of $0.88 per share.
-This represents a $3.52 dividend on an annualized basis and a yield of 5.65%.
-This is a boost from Exxon Mobil’s previous quarterly dividend of $0.87.
-The ex-dividend date is Wednesday, November 10th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
+Stockholders of record on Friday, November 12th will be given a dividend of $0.88 per share.
+This is a positive change from Exxon Mobil’s previous quarterly dividend of $0.87.
+The ex-dividend date of this dividend is Wednesday, November 10th.
+This represents a $3.52 dividend on an annualized basis and a dividend yield of 5.65%.
 Exxon Mobil’s dividend payout ratio (DPR) is -253.24%.

-A number of brokerages have recently issued reports on XOM.
-BNP Paribas lowered Exxon Mobil from a “neutral” rating to an “underperform” rating and set a $60.00 target price on the stock. in a research report on Monday, October 11th.
-Royal Bank of Canada set a $65.00 target price on Exxon Mobil in a research report on Wednesday, December 1st.
-Truist Securities lowered Exxon Mobil from a “hold” rating to a “sell” rating and decreased their target price for the company from $66.00 to $50.00 in a research report on Tuesday, November 2nd.
-Bank of America reiterated a “buy” rating and set a $95.00 target price on shares of Exxon Mobil in a research report on Monday, November 1st.
-Finally, Credit Suisse Group reiterated a “neutral” rating on shares of Exxon Mobil in a research report on Thursday, October 21st.
-Five research analysts have rated the stock with a sell rating, twelve have given a hold rating, six have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, Exxon Mobil has a consensus rating of “Hold” and an average price target of $62.72.
+XOM has been the subject of a number of recent research reports.
+BNP Paribas downgraded shares of Exxon Mobil from a “neutral” rating to an “underperform” rating and set a $60.00 target price for the company. in a report on Monday, October 11th.
+Zacks Investment Research downgraded shares of Exxon Mobil from a “buy” rating to a “hold” rating and set a $65.00 target price for the company. in a report on Monday.
+Truist Securities downgraded shares of Exxon Mobil from a “hold” rating to a “sell” rating and cut their price objective for the company from $66.00 to $50.00 in a report on Tuesday, November 2nd.
+Credit Suisse Group restated a “neutral” rating on shares of Exxon Mobil in a report on Thursday, October 21st.
+Finally, Bank of America restated a “buy” rating and set a $95.00 price objective on shares of Exxon Mobil in a report on Monday, November 1st.
+Five analysts have rated the stock with a sell rating, twelve have assigned a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $62.72.

-In other news, Director Michael J. Angelakis bought 5,000 shares of the stock in a transaction that occurred on Wednesday, November 3rd.
-The stock was bought at an average cost of $64.00 per share, for a total transaction of $320,000.00.
-The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
-Insiders have purchased a total of 5,544 shares of company stock valued at $352,640 over the last 90 days.
-0.05% of the stock is currently owned by company insiders.

 Exxon Mobil Corp. engages in the exploration, development, and distribution of oil, gas, and petroleum products.
 It operates through the following segments: Upstream, Downstream and Chemical.
 The Upstream segment produces crude oil and natural gas.
 The Downstream segment manufactures and trades petroleum products.